American Museum and Gardens

 The American Museum and Gardens (formerly American Museum in Britain) is a museum of American art and culture based at Claverton, near Bath, England.
-Its world-renowned collections of American furniture, quilts and folk art are displayed in a Grade I listed 19th-century house, surrounded by gardens overlooking the valley of the River Avon.
+Its collections of American furniture, quilts and folk art are displayed in a Grade I listed 19th-century house, surrounded by gardens overlooking the valley of the River Avon.

 Claverton Manor

 The country house was designed for John Vivian, a barrister who had purchased the manor in 1816, by Jeffry Wyatville in 1819–20.
 It stands on the steep west slope of the Avon valley, above the Claverton village, and is about 2 mi east of the centre of Bath.

 The house has three storeys and is built in ashlar.
 Its east elevation, overlooking the river valley, has full-height bows flanking three central bays with a projecting square porch, above it two Ionic columns in antis.
 The south elevation has five bays, the central three embellished with Ionic pilasters under a pediment bearing the Vivian arms.
 A tall screen wall to the south has urns on pedestals, and a six-bay north wing containing service rooms has similar decoration.
 The building and walls were designated as Grade I listed in 1956.
 A two-storey coach house and stables were built to the south of the house, also in ashlar, around 1820.

 Earlier owners of the estate include Sir Edward Hungerford (d.1607), a Member of Parliament, and (from 1609) Martin Bassett, whose son William (d.1656) and grandson William (d.1693) were also MPs.
 In 1758 it was bought by Ralph Allen, owner of Bath stone quarries, and in 1816 by John Vivian, who replaced the earlier manor house (near Claverton church) with the present house on its elevated site.
 Vivian's second son George, an artist and traveller, developed the gardens and added the screen walls.

 The estate had a succession of owners after it was sold by the Vivian family in 1869, and during the ownership of the Skrine family the gardens were in 1897 the venue for the first public speech by Winston Churchill.
 The house was the headquarters of an RAF barrage balloon group during the Second World War.
 John Judkyn and Dallas Pratt, co-founders of the museum, bought the house and grounds in 1958.